Gh0s7-3/SMLoader/README.md

 - Saves music to "DOWNLOADS/[artist]/[album]/[track_number] [title].mp3/flac"
 - Download a list of links from "downloadLinks.txt"
 - CLI support

-## Supported sites

-- Currently only Deezer is supported.
-- We'll add more in the future ;)

 ## Supported platforms